Connecting to the remote HPC system Torch

 Inside the NYU network (non-Windows)

-To log in to the HPC cluster (Greene), simply use:
+To log in to the HPC cluster (Torch), simply use:

 From Windows

-Windows users will need to use PuTTY, please see the NYU instructions.
+Windows users will need to use PuTTY, please see the instructions.

 Opening a Terminal